Artist Profile: Albert Szukalski

 Albert Szukalski was a Polish-Belgian born in Furth in Wald, in Bavaria, Germany, in 1945.
 He made many sculptures throughout his day, mixing these with media.
 Most of the sculptures I could find by him are made of plaster.

 Another interesting sculpture by Szukalski is called “Dialoog.”
 It was set in the “Middelheim Open Air Museum” in Antwerp, Belgium in 1974.
-I am pretty sure that it means “dialogue,” mostly because of the sound and slightly because of translations, but they are also somewhat sketchy.
-Plus, I like the original spelling and sound of the word.
+I am pretty sure that it means “dialogue,” mostly because of the sound and slightly because of translations, but they are also some

 It seems that while some have not heard of Szukalski, the ones who have have been touched by some form of connection.
 For example, “’12259 Szukalski’ (1989 SZ1) is a main-belt asteroid discovered on 26 September 1989 by E. W. Elst, at the European Southern Observatory.
 The object was named in honor of Albert Szukalski” (Wikipedia).
 This doesn’t happen without some extra character.
 Some artists are good, very good, yet lack a sense of humanity that tends to create a sort of gap between the artist and the public.
 Szukalski was obviously looked up to and well liked by the people he was around.
 It is not enough to have great talent.
 It is like Spiderman says, “With great power comes great responsibility.”
 It would behoove us to remember Szukalski and his example as a decent and well respected man, as much as an artist.